ansman/kotshi/README.md

 If you need to have multiple default values of the same type you can create a custom default value annotation by annotating it with `@JsonDefaultValue`.

+If you don't want to define default value providers for primitivie and string properties you can use the specialized default value annotations (`@JsonDefaultValueString`, `@JsonDefaultValueInt` etc).

 ```kotlin
 @Target(AnnotationTarget.VALUE_PARAMETER,